ChainlinkHackathon-StakingMonitor/.github/profile/README.md

 # The Monitor

-This repository contains the logic of our Dapp *The Monitor*, our submission to Chainlink's Spring Hackathon 2022.
+This repository contains the codebase of our Dapp *The Monitor*, our submission to Chainlink's Spring Hackathon 2022.

 The Dapp is deploy on fleek at the following URL: [https://yellow-term-9557.on.fleek.co/](https://yellow-term-9557.on.fleek.co/).